Mutefish0/shared-reducer-hooks/README.md

 # shared-reducer-hooks

-A light weight, easy to use, Redux like library leveraged by React-Hooks，no `Provider`, no unnecessary re-rendering.
+A light weight, easy to use, Redux like library leveraged by React-Hooks, no `Provider`, no unnecessary re-rendering.

 ## Install